Leadville operators

 Alexander Graham Bell invented the telephone in 1876.
 Soon cities and towns strung telephone wires between their buildings to help your thoughts fly to neighbors.
 Later companies strung telephone wires among nearby towns and eventually among nearby states.
 Your thoughts could fly faster and farther.

 Some of the first phones in Colorado connected mining offices to the mines themselves.
-Mining magnate Horace Tabor expanded his company system to include the public in October 1879.

 Colorado's first telephone system